SuleimanAlqassem/Axsos_Boot_camp_project/README.md

 ## Task Manager Project Overview
 Task Manager is a web application for managing daily tasks.
 It allows users to register, log in, and organize their tasks efficiently.
 The system provides CRUD operations, AJAX-based dynamic updates, responsive design, and deployment on AWS.
+The system includes modular models for tasks, projects, and notes, allowing scalable task organization.
 Future scope includes adding smart features like task prioritization and productivity insights.

 ---